prapeller/prapeller/README.md

 All the time I was interested in usefull servises that can help people to solve their problems and needs.
 IT - great tool for creating such servises.
 For now I only studying these matters, so not huge specialist yet.
 But as far as I understood from being a little acquainted with studying IT during 2021 year - I will study it forever.
 Because it's universe is infinite and its spreading with time.
 And this fact makes the whole process more interesting.
 I hope some day I will be useful part of some interesting product or service.

-📫 How to reach me: telegram: @pyprap email: pavelmirosh@gmail.com / prapeller@mail.ru
+📫 How to reach me:
+telegram: @prapeller
+email: pavelmirosh@gmail.com / prapeller@mail.ru